-Figure \ref{fig:histte} shows the distribution of Level~0 time-scales ({\verb paczynski0_te }) for Sample~A, Sample~B and the overlap between the samples.
-The Level~0 time-scale, when multiplied by a factor of about 6, is a good indicative of the event duration, i.e. the time during which the magnification was causing a significant deviation from the baseline.
-For Sample~A the shortest time-scale is about 20~days and the longest is 250~days, due to filtering process to generate that sample.
-Events in Sample~B were not restricted by their time-scales and there are single, most likely unrealistic cases as short as 1.5~days and as long as 5000~days.
-The bulk of events, however, concentrate at time-scales of about 50 to 70~days.
+Figure \ref{fig:histte} shows the distribution of Level~0 timescales ({\verb paczynski0_te }) for Sample~A, Sample~B, and the overlap between the samples.
+The Level~0 timescale, when multiplied by a factor of about 6, is a good indicator of the event duration, that is, the time during which the magnification caused a significant deviation from the baseline.
+For Sample~A, the shortest timescale is about 20~days and the longest is 250~days; these ranges of timescales are set at the filtering process to generate that sample.
+Events in Sample~B were not restricted by their timescales and there are single and most likely unrealistic cases as short as 1.5~days and as long as 5000~days.
+However, most events have a timescale of about 50 to 70~days.